 JBSA has a Veterinary Treatment Facility (VTF) on Fort Sam Houston, Lackland Air Force Base, and Randolph Air Force Base.
 As sister clinics under the same command, they provide seamless veterinary care and offer the following services:

 The primary mission of VTF is to provide preventative medications such as heartworm preventative, flea/tick control, and treatment of diseases that can be transmitted from animals to humans.
 Prevention medications are available with proof of current vaccinations, a negative heartworm test (for heartworm medication), and if a military vet has seen the pet within the past 12 months.

 Routine immunizations and minor medical problems can be provided at the Small Animal Clinic.
-Please call the clinic at 210-808-6101 for more additional information.
+Please use the below contact for your base clinic for more additional information.
 A $2.00 fee, mandated by the US Treasury, is charged at each visit.

 If not required by law, it is recommended that pet owners obtain a health certificate if they are relocating with a pet.
 This includes vacationing with a pet because some states will not allow pets from Texas to enter without a current health certificate.
 Health certificates must be issued within ten days of departure and the veterinarian will need to see the pet, so call for an appointment.

 Services are provided only to military personnel enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).
 Active Duty, Retirees, Reservists, and National Guard are all eligible for services.
 A valid military ID card must be presented before services are received.